What does RCPCH endorsement mean?

 - The panel, including specialty expert/s and educationalists and, where appropriate, international region expert, will review the application.

-- Written feedback will be provided by RCPCH to the applicant indicating endorsement or non-approval within six weeks of a full application being submitted to RCPCH.
+- Written feedback will be provided by RCPCH to the applicant indicating endorsement or non-approval within 12 weeks of a full application being submitted to RCPCH.

 Pre-endorsement documentation required

-- Declaration of interest documentation where there is perceived or actual conflict of interest - see Declarations of interest guide.
+- Declaration of interest documentation where there is perceived or actual conflict of interest - download Declarations of interest guide below

-- Blank delegate programme evaluation form or online survey link including RCPCH mandatory questions – see below.
+- Blank delegate programme evaluation form or online survey link including RCPCH mandatory questions – see next section

 - Previous delegate and faculty evaluations (consolidated summary) for same programme delivered in previous 24 months (including information on any changes made to programme content, format or faculty as a result of feedback).